 The world of dating, sex and childbirth is a hazardous one, full of complex behaviours and even threats to our health.
 Well, mating in the animal kingdom is just as complex.
 What can we learn by looking at our animal cousins?

 How we eat and the impact it has on our bodies, from weight loss and weight gain to eating disorders, is complex and a key facet of human health.
 But most of these behaviours and conditions aren't unique to our species.
 What can the animal world teach us?

 Humans are information-seeking beings at heart.
 But while technology has given us unprecedented access to the data we crave, it has created a deluge of side effects.
 How are we adapting to information and stimulation overload?

 The devil is one of the most recognisable figures in the western world, making frequent appearances on screen, in art and literature, and even in political rhetoric.
 Why, in our comparatively secular age, does the demonic continue to captivate us?

 Stress starts in the mind, but it can take an enormous toll on the body too.
 Left unchecked, it can even prove fatal.
 What is stress, from a scientific perspective, and how does it wreak havoc on our bodies when we're in a state of burnout?

-News has recently broken that Ukraine is preparing war crimes charges against Russian military personnel.
+News broke that Ukraine was preparing war crimes charges against Russian military personnel.
 How feasible or likely is it that participants in the war could end up in the docks in Ukraine or the International Criminal Court in The Hague?